Zoe Saldaña

 Zoë Yadira Saldaña-Perego (/sɑːlˈdænjə/ sahl-DAN-yə, [ˈso.e salˈdaɲa]; née Saldaña Nazario; born June 19, 1978) is an American actress.
-Known primarily for her work in science fiction film franchises, she has appeared in all three of the highest-grossing films of all time (Avatar, Avatar: The Way of Water and Avengers: Endgame), a feat not achieved by any other performer.
-Films she has appeared in have grossed more than $15 billion worldwide and, as of 2023, she is the second-highest-grossing film actress, and the fourth actor overall.
+Known primarily for her work in science fiction film franchises, she has starred in four of the seven highest-grossing films of all time, including the top three (Avatar, Avengers: Endgame and Avatar: The Way of Water).
+Films she has appeared in have grossed more than $15 billion worldwide and, as of 2024, she is the second highest-grossing lead actress and the highest-grossing actress overall.
+Her accolades include an Academy Award, a BAFTA Award, a SAG Award, a Cannes Film Festival Award, and a Golden Globe Award.
+Time magazine named her one of the 100 most influential people in the world in 2023.

-A trained dancer, Saldaña began her acting career in two 1999 episodes of Law & Order.
+A trained dancer, Saldaña began her on-screen acting career in 1999 with a guest role in Law & Order.
 Her first film role was in Center Stage (2000) in which she played a ballet dancer.
 She received early recognition for her work opposite Britney Spears in the road film Crossroads (2002).
-Beginning in 2009, Saldaña achieved a career breakthrough with her roles as Nyota Uhura in the Star Trek film series and Neytiri in James Cameron's Avatar film series.
-She portrayed Gamora in the Marvel Cinematic Universe, beginning with Guardians of the Galaxy (2014).
-In addition to such franchise work, Saldaña has starred in the science fiction film The Adam Project and the romantic drama miniseries From Scratch, both for Netflix in 2022.
+Beginning in 2009, Saldaña achieved a career breakthrough with her roles as Nyota Uhura in the Star Trek reboot film series (2009–2016) and Neytiri in James Cameron's Avatar film series (2009–present).
+She portrayed Gamora in five films in the Marvel Cinematic Universe, from Guardians of the Galaxy (2014) to Guardians of the Galaxy Vol. 3 (2023).

+In addition to franchise work, Saldaña has starred in the science fiction film The Adam Project and the romantic drama miniseries From Scratch, both for Netflix in 2022.
+In 2023, she began playing the lead role of a CIA officer in the Paramount+ spy series Lioness.
+In 2024, Saldaña starred in the musical crime film Emilia Pérez, for which she received an Academy Award for Best Supporting Actress.